Blender Banana Bread Muffins. Is there anything easier? Or tastier? I think not!

-Plus, if you have some old bananas on hand that you need to get rid of…you’ve found your perfect solution.
-Which is, by the way, how these cuties came to be.
+Plus, if you have some old bananas on hand that you need to get rid of, you’ve found your perfect solution.
+Which is how these cuties came to be.

 See, I love bananas.
 I am bananas about bananas.

-I was born and raised in a country where bananas are one of the main exports (Ecuador is the largest banana exporter in the world, by far!), so we grew up having bananas every single day.
+I was born and raised in a country where bananas are one of the main exports (Ecuador is the largest banana exporter), so we grew up having bananas every single day.

 When I was a little girl, my mom would feed me smashed bananas with a little squeeze of fresh orange juice on top for breakfast.
 Growing up, these would be served fried (plantains) or in soups (also plantains) by our home chef for lunch.
 As a teen, I would put bananas in yogurt bowls or fruit salads.
 I can give you a million examples here, no joke.

 And so because we have a ton of bananas at all times at home, and sometimes we are not able to eat them all in time, a few of them will get spotty.
-However, they don’t ever go to waste; we either use them to make banana bread, or banana muffins or banana ice nicream.
-All of which are fave treats in the Lewis’ household.
+However, they don’t ever go to waste; we either use them to make banana bread, or banana muffins or banana nice cream.
+All of which are favorite treats in our household.

-My personal favorite is my mom’s banana cake, which is BOMB.COM; it’s perfect in the afternoon with a cup of tea or coffee.
-In fact, I love that banana cake so much, that I posted it’s recipe on another recipe blog I own (this recipe blog is not Paleo); you guys can get that Banana Cake recipe here!
+My personal favorite is my mom’s banana cake; it’s perfect in the afternoon with a cup of tea or coffee.
+In fact, I love that banana cake so much, that I posted it’s recipe on another recipe blog I own (this recipe blog is not Paleo); you guys can get that Banana Cake recipe here.

 You can add chocolate chips to the batter before baking it to make them extra scrumptious.
 Or you could also add a few walnut pieces to add a bit of a nutty crunch to your every bite.